Cemal Mersinli

-During the Arab Revolt, he led Turkish forces in an attack on Wadi Musa on 21 Oct.
-1917.
-The Ottoman forces were defeated by forces under the command of Mawlud Mukhlis, Faisal's aide-de-camp.
+During the Arab Revolt, he led Turkish forces in an attack on Wadi Musa on 21 October 1917.
+The Turkish forces were defeated by forces under the command of Mawlud Mukhlis, Faisal's aide-de-camp.
+He later participated in the Turkish War of Independence where he joined the forces of Atatürk.
+He was a prominent politician of the Turkish Republic until his death in 1941.